MarkAustinGrow/marvin-art/Roadmap.md

 🧱 Phase 1: Set the Foundation
 ✅ Step 1: Create character.json
-This file defines the artist’s personality and influences.
+This file defines the artist's personality and influences.

 Create a file: character.json